UMN-Kernel-Object/documentation/rust/hello_world_module.rst

 third version was installed in our previous VM and kernel boot tutorial.
 You should boot the `last`, most recent version as it will contain our new module.

-The kernel module should have printed out a message to the cosole when your VM booted up, but it probably went by too quickly for you to notice.
+The kernel module should have printed out a message to the console when your VM booted up, but it probably went by too quickly for you to notice.
 We'll use the ``journalctl`` tool to review the logs from our most recent kernel boot.